Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 "externalLinks": []
 ```

-If you don't need the mapping of deparment or budgetholder in Topdesk.
-It is nesceary to comment out both mapping and the call function in the script.
+If you don't need the mapping of the department field or the budgetholder field in Topdesk, it's necessary to comment out both mapping and the call function in the script.

-Example for department:
+Example for the department field:

 Mapping: